 I honestly don’t think I could’ve stayed sane throughout this period without being creative in some way, it’s really my passion.
 Whether it was teaching myself guitar, making my own music videos or spending an afternoon painting; that’s how I didn’t go crazy.

-How do you feel being part of one of only a few shows in the world, that are able to perform
+How do you feel being part of one of only a few shows in the world, that are able to perform right now?

 So grateful.
 It’s a very weird thing to think about that Broadway is closed, the West End is closed.